foxjetstudios/tooltip-system/README.md

-# Tooltip Module for Roblox
+# tooltip-system

 A simple tooltip system for Roblox UI that actually feels nice to use.

 This module shows a tooltip when the player hovers their mouse over a UI element for a short moment.
-It follows the cursor, fades in and out smoothly, and stays inside the screen without clipping.
+It follows the cursor, fades in and out smoothly, and stays inside the screen-

-Built for desktop players only.
+**PLEASE NOTE:** This was built for desktop players only.
 Touch devices are automatically ignored.

 ## Features